Zywave/booster/src/_areas/introduction/contributing/contribute-to-design-system/index.md

 - - -

 ## Committing strategy

+Your commit message matters and must follow our conventional commit message strategy because they determine how ZUI packages are versioned.

 ZUI uses Lerna for CI operations across the entire monorepo.
 There are two things to note: